Compulsory heterosexuality: Intersectionality with other minority identities

 To understand the complexity of compulsory heterosexuality, several scholars have pointed out the importance of the impact of this construct on the differential effects on all populations, including minorities.
 In "No More Secrets, No More Lies: African American History and Compulsory Heterosexuality", Mattie Udora Richardson discusses the additional complexities Black women face in terms of forced compulsory heterosexuality.
 Udora Richardson points out that, "Any divergences from the social norms of marriage, domesticity, and the nuclear family have brought serious accusations of savagery, pathology, and deviance upon Black people."
 She argues that, as a group that is already stigmatized in multiple ways, Black women face additional pressures from both the Black and White communities towards heteronormativity.
 Divergences from heterosexuality place Black women in particular risk of physical harm or social exile.

-Audre Lorde notes in Age, Race, Class and Sex: Women Redefining Difference that "A fear of lesbians, or of being accused of being a lesbian, has led many Black women into testifying against themselves.
+Audre Lorde says in Age, Race, Class and Sex: Women Redefining Difference "A fear of lesbians, or of being accused of being a lesbian, has led many Black women into testifying against themselves.
 It has led some of us into destructive alliances, and others into despair and isolation."

-Author L.H.
-Stallings and her piece, "SBF seeks Miss Afrekete: Authenticity, erasure, and same-sex desire in the personals" documents the ways black lesbians often had to pursue other avenues to date or make friends as a result of discrimination in lesbian bars and spaces due to racist property owners.
-In order to fully understand the experience of lesbians, women of color must be included.
+Author L. H. Stallings and her piece, "SBF seeks Miss Afrekete: Authenticity, erasure, and same-sex desire in the personals" documents the ways black lesbians often had to pursue other avenues to date or make friends as a result of discrimination in lesbian bars and spaces due to racist property owners.
+To fully understand the experience of lesbians, women of color must be included.